mapmeld/diy-island/README.md

 # DIY Island

-Step-by-step guide to an interactive map (similar to Google Maps!) for your very own remote island!
+Step-by-step guide to an interactive map for your very own remote island!

 ## Software